ProjectEvergreen/greenwood/www/pages/blog/state-of-greenwood-2023.md

 ## The Full Stack Web

-About a year has passed since our [first _State of Greenwood_ blog post](/blog/state-of-greenwood-2023/) and wow, what a year of progress it has been!
-In our continued effort to make web development easier to get started with, we have made great strides in our journey of promoting the best of web standards not only for the frontend, but also on the backend as well; the web is _full stack_!
-And we even picked up a new logo along the way!
+About a year has passed since our [first _State of Greenwood_ blog post](/blog/state-of-greenwood-2022/) and wow, what a year of progress it has been!
+In our continued effort to make web development easier to get started with, we have made great strides in our journey of promoting the best of web standards not only for the frontend, but also on the backend as well.
+The web is _full stack_, even Web Components! (and we even picked up a new logo along the way!)

-I think more than ever we continue to be proud of our efforts to embrace not only HTML as the baseline for developing websites, but [actual _.html_ files](/getting-started/).
-We feel that being able to start a project this intuitively makes Greenwood the perfect on-ramp for any web development project, but also carries that spirit of web standards all the way through into the backend as well.
-It would not be incorrect to say that we are happy to offload some of our docs to MDN if we can!
+I think more than ever we continue to be proud of our efforts to embrace not only HTML as the baseline for shipping websites, but being able to write [actual _.html_ files](/getting-started/).
+We feel that being able to start a project this intuitively from any skill level makes Greenwood the perfect on-ramp for any web development project, and it would not be incorrect to say that we are happy to offload some of our docs to MDN if we can!
 Why create a new API if a good one already exists?
 In this way Greenwood will always [stay true to web standards](/about/how-it-works/) and refrain from introducing any "magic" as much as possible.

 So let's take a look back at some key features we added over the past year that we feel best exhibits what makes us excited not only for how we can help developers achieve their goals today, but also what it means for the next year of Greenwood development. 🔍